serenapelosi/SentIta-Lite/README.md

 Catelli, R., Pelosi, S., & Esposito, M. (2022).
 Lexicon-Based vs. Bert-Based Sentiment Analysis: A Comparative Study in Italian.
 Electronics, 11(3), 374.

-Ask for receiving the enrire version of the system: spelosi[at]unisa.it
+Ask for receiving the full version of the system: spelosi[at]unisa.it